lineality/Online_Voting_Using_One_Time_Pads/README.md

 - What issues are there when automating decisions about decisions, in perhaps a classic case where data and instructions are intermingled, but where which is which is prone to ambiguity?

 ## defining qualification for coordinated decision making

+## the importance of an awareness of history for participating in coordinated decisions:
+- what is important to know?
+- is anything required-knowledge, or just helpful?
+- how can this be framed as a curriculum?
+- how can this be taught?
+- how can this be required or facilitated?

 ## Definition Behaviors, Questions, and Signal Coordination